 Latches and barriers support it to synchronise threads via a counter.
 I will present them in the next post.

 Two years later, the future of the futures changed a lot because of executores.
-Here are the details to executors.
+Here are the details of executors.

 Here is a compilation of my standard seminars.
 These seminars are only meant to give you a first orientation.